dimajix/flowman/docs/cli/schema.md

 ## Provided Schemas

-Currently, there is no readily provided schema for Flowman available.
-This means that you really have to run the command above to generate a YAML schema file for your environment.
-The reasoning behind not providing schema files is
+Since version 0.27.1, Flowman will contain pre-generated schema definitions ready to use.
+The schema will include entity definitions from all plugins.

+But there may still be a good reason for you to generate a custom schema, which perfectly fits to your Flowman
-simple: Since the available entities and YAML tags depend on the presence of plugins, the best solution is provide some means to generate a YAML schema file precisely for your configuration.
+setup: Since the available entities and YAML tags depend on the presence of plugins, the best solution is to provide some means to generate a YAML schema file precisely for your configuration.